 A risk factor is something that increases your chances of getting a disease or condition.

 It is possible to develop bladder cancer with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing bladder cancer.
-If you have a number of risk factors, ask your doctor what you can do to reduce your risk.
+If you have a number of risk factors, ask your doctor about reducing your risk.

 Exposure to certain chemicals greatly increases a person’s risk of bladder cancer.
-Workers who are most likely to be exposed to such cancer-causing agents include the following:
+Occupations with highest exposure to such cancer-causing agents include:

 Bladder cancer.
 American Cancer Society website.
 Available at:

 http://www.cancer.org/acs/groups/cid/documents/webcontent/003085-pdf.pdf.
 Accessed June 26, 2015.

 Bladder cancer.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated May 14, 2015.
 Accessed June 26, 2015.

 Bladder cancer.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/genitourinary-disorders/genitourinary-cancer/bladder-cancer.
 Updated November 2013.
 Accessed June 26, 2015.

 General information about bladder cancer.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/types/bladder/patient/bladder-treatment-pdq.
 Updated May 29, 2015.
 Accessed June 26, 2015.

 SEER stat fact sheets: Bladder cancer.
 National Cancer Institute website.
 Available at